DivvyCloud/QuickStart/README.md

 BotFactory requires an instance with at least:

  - 4 cores
- - 6 Gb of memory per core
+ - 6 Gb of memory
  - 20 Gb root volume

-If using AWS, we recommend using a m4.xlarge instance, which has 4 cores and 16 Gb per core, and attaching a volume with 30 Gb.
+If using AWS, we recommend using a m4.xlarge instance, which has 4 cores and 16 Gb, and attaching a volume with 30 Gb.

 ## Install Docker and Docker-Compose